Share and Spread the love

 If you choose the multi-tiered option, prepare the following materials and supplies:

-- Paper towels, old newspaper, or scrapped cardboard
+• Paper towels, old newspaper, or scrap cardboard

-The tools you’ll need with this system are pretty much the same as when using a single container.
+The tools you’ll need with this system are essentially the same as those used with a single container.

 What Kind of Bedding Do You Use for Mealworms?